felipead/http-token-auth/README.md

     $ bundle exec rake

+### Continuous Integration

+This repository uses [Snap-CI](http://snap-ci.com), a [ThoughtWorks](http://thoughtworks.com) product, for continuous integration builds.
+You can check the status of the latest build [here](https://snap-ci.com/felipead/http-token-auth/branch/master).

 ### Code Coverage Reports

-This repository integrates with [coveralls.io](http://coveralls.io) for code coverage reports.
+This repository integrates with [coveralls.io](http://coveralls.io) for code coverage reports, which can be seen [here](https://coveralls.io/github/felipead/http-token-auth?branch=master).

-To submit a code coverage report to coveralls.io:
+Coverage reports are automatically submitted as part of the CI pipeline and the rake build tasks, as long as the following environment variable is set:

-- `export COVERALLS_REPO_TOKEN="YOUR COVERALLS TOKEN"`
+    export COVERALLS_REPO_TOKEN="YOUR COVERALLS REPO TOKEN"
-- `bundle exec converalls push`

-To view the code coverage report:
+To see the coverage report thorugh the command-line:

-- `bundle exec converalls open`
+    $ bundle exec converalls open

-## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/felipead/http-token-auth.

 ## License